stolostron/labs/introduction-to-gitops-and-policies/04_disaster_recovery.md

 1. We always want a single replica of our application running across a set of clusters
 2. If the cluster hosting that single replica goes down, another one should deploy the application

-For this use case we're going to create a new `PlacementRule` that matches the clusters labeled as `finance: dev`, we will add this new label to `spoke` and `spoke2` clusters.
+For this use case we're going to create a new `PlacementRule` that matches the clusters labeled as `finance: dev`, we will add this new label to clusters named `spoke` and `spoke2`.
 This new `PlacementRule` will include only one of the clusters since we defined `clusterReplicas: 1` within the `PlacementRule`.

 1. To avoid app creation collisions we are going to delete previous subscriptions and applications

     ~~~sh
-    oc --context hub delete -f https://github.com/mvazquezc/acm-testing/raw/master/acm-manifests/reversewords-kustomize/08_subscription-timewindow.yaml
+    oc --context hub delete -f https://github.com/RHsyseng/acm-app-lifecycle-policies-lab/raw/master/acm-manifests/reversewords-kustomize/08_subscription-timewindow.yaml
     ~~~
 2. Label the clusters